District-level town

 A district-level town (thị xã) is a former type of second tier subdivision of Vietnam.
-District-level towns have equal status with urban districts, districts, municipal cities, and provincial cites.
-Also by virtue of Decree No. 42/2009/ND-CP, towns are officially classified into Class-3 or Class-4.
+District-level towns had equal status with urban districts, districts, municipal cities, and provincial cites.
+Towns were officially classified into Class-3 or Class-4 (as a result of Decree No. 42/2009/ND-CP).

 District-level towns were abolished in 2025 along with other district-level subdivisions.

-The towns may only be a capital of a province, but not of a municipality as the second tier subdivision.
-At the third tier, towns are divided into wards and communes.
+Towns could only be the capital of a province, and not of a municipality.
+At the third tier, towns were divided into wards and communes.

-Most provincial capitals were once towns, but now most of them have become provincial cities.
+Many provincial capitals were once towns, though many of these became provincial cities.

 District level

-In Vietnam, there are other kinds of district-level urban subdivision: urban districts (quận), districts (huyện), municipal city (thành phố thuộc thành phố trực thuộc trung ương) and provincial cities (thành phố thuộc tỉnh).
-The urban districts is within urban and only consists of wards, but provincial cities and towns can consist of the wards (within urban) and communes (within suburban).
-Towns are similar with provincial cities, but towns are smaller than provincial cities in population density.
-Moreover, municipality can includes towns (Sơn Tây (Hanoi)), even municipal cities.
+In Vietnam, there were other kinds of district-level urban subdivision: urban districts (quận), districts (huyện), municipal cities (thành phố thuộc thành phố trực thuộc trung ương) and provincial cities (thành phố thuộc tỉnh).
+Urban districts were for urban areas, and only consisted of wards, but provincial cities and towns could consist of wards (in urban areas) and communes (in suburban areas).
+Towns were similar to provincial cities, but smaller and with a lower population density.
+Moreover, municipalities could includes towns (such as Sơn Tây, Hanoi), and even municipal cities.

-The type town is categorized as urban and its residents is classified as urban population, although there may still be a part of residents living in agriculture.
-Main economical activities in town included industry, services and business.
+Towns were categorized as urban, with its residents classified as an urban population, although they could include rural areas where residents were involved in agriculture.
+Main economic activities in towns included industry, services and business.